“Why can’t I lose weight, Steve?”

 - The best way to do that is to substitute more protein and veggies onto your plate.

-- Strength training will supercharge your results, building muscle and burning extra fat.
+- Strength training will supercharge your results, building muscle while making it easier to burn extra fat.

 Understand you’re overeating, and forgive yourself for doing so – most foods have been designed for you to overeat!